stuartdd/mockServerDaemon/README.md

 I did find it confusing to set up this project especially as I wanted it to reflect the standard structure of a go project in the repository.
 I wanted to be able to clone into a standard go directory structure and at the moment I cannot do that without a bit of, post clone, fidling of go environment variables.
 Any hints would be welcome.

 ## Build - Dependencies
-to fetch the dependency from github - Use:
+to fetch the dependency from github - Use the following in the GOTATH directory:

 ```
 go get github.com/stuartdd/tools_jsonconfig